ingdicath/ft_services/README.md

 #### For setups on Windows: :warning:
 - If you are using powershell, be sure to run as Administrator.
-- For running script files, it is necessary to have installed a Linux-like interface (Cygwing e.g.).
+- For running script files, it is necessary to have installed a Linux-like interface (Cygwin e.g.).

 ---
 ## How to build :hammer: